jackynorland/NeechigoVPN/README.md

 - Check the websites and download the client.
 Only windows version has been released.
 MacOsx and Linux will be published in the future.
 - Install it and run it, then we can access the specified websites that listed by Neechigo.
-- Or right-click the Neechigo icon on taskbar, you could found the listed websites.<br>
+- Or right-click the Neechigo icon on taskbar, you could access the listed websites by one-click.<br>
 ![images](https://iili.io/bYPjdg.png)

 # FAQ